Notice of Pre-AIA or AIA Status

 The text of those sections of Title 35, U.S. Code not included in this action can be found in a prior Office action.

-Claim(s) 26-35 is/are rejected under 35 U.S.C.
-102(a)(1) as being anticipated by Oakes (WO0009297).
+Claim(s) 26, 29-35, 37-39 is/are rejected under 35 U.S.C.
+103 as being unpatentable over Oakes (WO0009297) in view of Reynolds (GB2592104).

 Oakes discloses:

-26. A system (figs 1-10) comprising a conveying apparatus and a container (adjacent 60 and adjacent 61/13), the container comprising a wall arrangement defining a load receiving space (vertical elements and containing area within), and a support member attached on the wall arrangement (adjacent 15 and “bale arms” in fig 9-11), the support member being movable between a support position and a non-support position (capable of performing the above intended use), wherein, in the support position, the support member extends at least partially across the load receiving space (as in fig 2, 4, 5, 10), the support member having a planar portion to support a further container in a stacked condition on the container (portion of 15 for example that lies in a plane in fig 2, 4, 5, 10), the conveying apparatus comprising a conveyor and an urging member to urge the support member from the non-support position to the support position (60 and portion adjacent 77 capable of performing the above intended use), wherein the urging member is configured so that while the container is being conveyed on the conveyor, the support member of the container is moved into contact with urging member, which urges the support member to its support position (capable of performing the above intended use, as for example shown with elements of 77 which engage and embrace with the support members/bale arms).
+26. A system (figs 1-10) comprising a conveying apparatus and a container (adjacent 60 and adjacent 61/13), the container comprising a wall arrangement defining a load receiving space (vertical elements and containing area within), and a support member attached on the wall arrangement (adjacent 15 and “bale arms” in fig 9-11), the support member being movable between a support position and a non-support position (capable of performing the above intended use), wherein, in the support position, the support member extends at least partially across the load receiving space (as in fig 2, 4, 5, 10), the support member having a planar portion to support a further container in a stacked condition on the container (portion of 15 for example that lies in a plane in fig 2, 4, 5, 10), the conveying apparatus comprising a conveyor and an urging member to urge the support member from the non-support position to the support position (60 and portion adjacent 77 capable of performing the above intended use), wherein the urging member is configured so that while the container is being conveyed on the conveyor, the support member of the container is moved into contact with urging member, which urges the support member to its support position (capable of performing the above intended use, as for example shown with elements of 77 which engage and embrace with the support members/bale arms);

-27. The system of claim 26, wherein in the support position, the support member extends transverse to the wall arrangement (as in figs 2, 4, 5, 10), and wherein in the non-support position, the support member extends upwardly relative to the wall arrangement (relatively upward in fig 1 for example).
+wherein in the support position, the planar portion extends transverse to the wall arrangement (as in figs 2, 4, 5, 10), wherein in the non-support position, the planar portion extends upwardly relative to the wall arrangement to project upwardly from the wall arrangement above the wall arrangement (relatively upward in fig 1 for example);

-29. The system of claim 26, wherein a portion of the urging member is sloped so that while the container is being conveyed on the conveyor, the support member of the container is moved into contact with the sloped portion of the urging member, which urges the support member to its support position (sloping angles shown in fig 11 of portions of 77 such as adjacent 79 for example of which permit the device to perform its intended use of repositioning).
+29. The system of claim 26, wherein a portion of the urging member is sloped so that while the container is being conveyed on the conveyor, the support member of the container is moved into contact with the sloped portion of the urging member, which urges the support member to its support position (Oakes sloping angles shown in fig 11 of portions of 77 such as adjacent 79 for example of which permit the device to perform its intended use of repositioning).

-30. The system of claim 26, wherein the container comprises two of the aforesaid support member and the conveying apparatus comprises two of said urging members, to urge the support members from the non-support position to the support position (as in fig 10 capable of performing the above intended use).
+30. The system of claim 26, wherein the container comprises two of the aforesaid support member and the conveying apparatus comprises two of said urging members, to urge the support members from the non-support position to the support position (Oakes as in fig 10 capable of performing the above intended use).

-34. The system of claim 32, wherein each support member is pivotally attached to the respective first wall by a hinge and a hinge member, wherein the hinge is provided on the first wall, and wherein the hinge member extends from the planar portion (hinge such as adjacent 17 in fig 4 and member such as member adjacent “27” of support that extends from adjacent “15” in fig 4, where member extends from planar portion).
+34. The system of claim 32, wherein each support member is pivotally attached to the respective first wall by a hinge and a hinge member, wherein the hinge is provided on the first wall, and wherein the hinge member extends from the planar portion (Oakes hinge such as adjacent 17 in fig 4 and member such as member adjacent “27” of support that extends from adjacent “15” in fig 4, where member extends from planar portion).

 Claim(s) 35 is/are rejected under 35 U.S.C.
-103 as being unpatentable over Oakes as applied to claim 32 above, and further in view of Hisatoshi (JP 2009126574 A)
+103 as being unpatentable over the Combined Reference as applied to claim 32 above, and further in view of Hisatoshi (JP 2009126574 A)

-Oakes discloses wherein the container has a first dimension extending across the top of the load receiving space between the first walls, and a second dimension extending across the top of the load receiving space between the second walls, wherein each planar portion has a width extending between the first walls, and wherein the width of each planar portion is such that (as shown in figs 1-5), in the support position, with the exception of the following which is disclosed by Histaoshi: planar portions of both support members extend across an aggregate of 15% to 25% of the first dimension of the container (fig 1).
-It would have been obvious to one of ordinary skill in the art at the time of the invention to modify Oakes in view of Hisatsohi (by adjusting shape or replacing support to that with more surface area) in order to provide more surface area to provide additional support surfaces to stabilize the attachment.
+Oakes discloses wherein the container has a first dimension extending across the top of the load receiving space between the first walls, and a second dimension extending across the top of the load receiving space between the second walls, wherein each planar portion has a width extending between the first walls, and wherein the width of each planar portion is such that (as shown in figs 1-5), in the support position, and the Combined Reference discloses claim 35, as provided above.
+If there is any question to the above Histaoshi also discloses: planar portions of both support members extend across an aggregate of 15% to 25% of the first dimension of the container (fig 1).
+It would have been obvious to one of ordinary skill in the art at the time of the invention to modify the Combined Reference in view of Hisatsohi (by adjusting shape or replacing support to that with more surface area) in order to provide more surface area to provide additional support surfaces to stabilize the attachment.
 Though not required, the Office merely notes that it would have been obvious to one of ordinary skill in the art at the time of the invention to provide a specific range because it has been held that where the general conditions of a claim are disclosed in the prior art, discovering the optimum or workable ranges was an obvious extension of the prior teachings.
 In re Aller, 105 USPQ 233.

 Response to Arguments